zeissloff/Week-3-project---Tokenized-Vote-/README.md

 Network Configuration: Use the Sepolia Testnet for deployment and testing. :

-# Deployment of the contract :
+# Deployment of the contract and minting token :
 + GiveTokens.ts
 + Command used with the following accounts :
   + Acc1 = 0x0aCA03DA72A643f5403d07d7657C17B6E3ED575D